123ojp/as208223-web/docs/index.md

 | Name | Reason |
 | --- | --- |
 | AS18041 Taiwan Digital Streaming |  Free IPv4 & IPv6 transit in Taipei
-| AS44324 MoeDove | Free transit in Hong Kong & Singapore & America & Taiwan  <br> Free VM in Singapore & Hong Kong
+| AS44324 MoeDove | Free transit in Taiwan & Hong Kong & Singapore & America & Canada  <br> Free VM in Singapore & Hong Kong
 | AS215828 TMW Global Networks | Free transit in Frankfurt <br>  Free VM in TMW-IX
 | AS27523 Kawaii Networks | Free transit in America <br> Free VM in America
 | AS216324 Hyper Group Network Ltd | Free transit in America <br> Free VM in HNIX
+| AS151230 Guangdong Tongri Network Technology| Free IEPL ( Shenzhen <-> Hong Kong ) VM
+| AS209109  DataSphere | Free VM in DSIX
 | AS57406 Zero Distance LLC | Free VM in Zero IX SJC
 | AS138517 KSKB | Free VM in Poema IX
 | AS213605 Pysio NetWork | Free VM in AKIX